intercultural

 Golden RatioGame for WisdomAnimal WisdomProjectsSoul Circle

-The QFWF continues to collect animal stories from all over the world on a separate website www….?.
-The overarching goal of this storytelling programme is to present the symbolism in the narratives in various artistic forms, sharing the intercultural wisdom about how to be a successful and happy human being and how to build successful and happy communities.
+The QfWf continues to collect animal stories from all over the world on the Animal Wisdom website.
+The overarching goal of this storytelling programme is to present how the symbolism in the narratives transcends cultural borders and at the same time the beauty of cultural diversity is presented.
+This goal is explained in the first two books of the Animal Wisdom Collection.
+This collection also contains specific cultural storytelling traditions and presents examples with various artistic forms, sharing the intercultural wisdom about how to become truly human (in the mirror of animal life) and how to build happy communities.

 By developing this quest for wisdom perspective into (e-)books, teaching modules and other educational forms, these old treasures are preserved and made freshly available for new generations.